 Service des Prisionerd de Guerre.

 A-22177 Pte.
 Wm.
 Barnes, Prisoner of War No. 42989, Stalag 9 C, Germany.

 The WN 6/07/44 (P) reported on the welcome home of Bill who had been a POW since the raid on Dieppe in 1942.
+The CDN 8/06/44 reported that Pte.
+Barnes age 22 years was along with Pte.
+Pte Roy N. Kett of Chatham were the first of the invalided POW to return home.
 A photo of the happy home-coming included a examination of a sample of POW “Bread” consisting of potatoe peelings and straw.
 Pte.
 Barnes returned to Canada aboard the S.S.
 Gripsholm.

-Returned from overseas service attending a Wallaceburg Kinsmen ‘Welcome Home’ dinner.
+Reported returned from overseas service attending a Wallaceburg Kinsmen ‘Welcome Home’ dinner CDN.
+24/01/45.

 William married Betty Frances (nee Mummery). (date unknown